LlamaSeg: Image Segmentation via Autoregressive Mask Generation: Related Work

 The research on MLLMs is closely related to cross-modal representation learning.
-CLIP~\citep{clip} aligns textual and visual semantic spaces via contrastive learning, demonstrating the feasibility of cross-modal associations.
-With the advancement of Large Language Models (LLMs)~\citep{vaswani2017attention,radford2018improving,brown2020language,raffel2020exploring,chowdhery2023palm}, recent studies primarily focus on aligning visual features with the language embedding space.
-Flamingo~\citep{alayrac2022flamingo} introduces a perceptual resampler; BLIP-2~\citep{li2023blip} and InstructBLIP~\citep{dai2023instructblip} employ a lightweight Querying Transformer module; the LLaVA series~\citep{liu2023visual,liu2024llava,li2024llava} utilizes linear projection layers; and the Qwen-VL series~\citep{Qwen-VL,wang2024qwen2} adopts cross-attention mechanisms with learnable queries.
-These approaches enable language models to effectively comprehend visual information.
-Our model integrates visual and textual features using comparable techniques.
+With the rapid advancement of LLMs~\citep{vaswani2017attention,radford2018improving,brown2020language,chowdhery2023palm}, recent efforts have increasingly focused on aligning visual representations with the language embedding space.
+BLIP-2~\citep{li2023blip} and InstructBLIP~\citep{dai2023instructblip} incorporate lightweight Querying Transformer modules to inject visual context.
+The LLaVA series~\citep{liu2023visual,liu2024llava,li2024llava,weng2025visnumbench,Weng_2026_CVPR} employs simple linear projection layers to map image features.
+The Qwen-VL family~\citep{Qwen-VL,wang2024qwen2} leverages cross-attention mechanisms with learnable queries for tighter vision-language integration.
+These approaches collectively enable large language models to interpret and reason over visual content effectively.
+Beyond image-level understanding, recent studies have begun to extend vision-language models toward dense prediction tasks such as image segmentation, which require fine-grained spatial reasoning and localized visual grounding.